genughaben/world-development/README.md

 1. *Begin_execution*: does nothing but indicating the start of the process.
 2. *Recreate_db_schema*: (Re-)creates the target database constellation schema (executes DROP and CREATE SQL Statements) and the staging tables.
 3. Staging (staging tables are not part of the final DB schema displayed below):
-    1. *stage_commodities*: Staging of Global Temperatures (executes a PythonOperator using pandas) into commodities_staging table
+    1. *stage_commodities*: Staging of Global Temperatures (executes a PythonOperator using pandas) into commodities_staging table.
-    2. *stage_temperatures*: Staging of Global Commodities and Trade Statistics (executes a BashOperator that executes a Spark Job on a standalone cluster in docker in client mode) into temperature_staging table
+    2. *stage_temperatures*: Staging of Global Commodities and Trade Statistics (executes a BashOperator that executes a Spark Job on a standalone cluster in docker in client mode) into temperature_staging table.
 4. Create a joint country_and_area and regions table from both sources (temperature and commodities) staging tables:
     1. *update_temperature_countries*: country_and_area labels in temperature_staging, according to [update_temperature_countries](airflow/dags/tasks/update_and_copy_countries.py), including rules like writing conjunctions in smaller case and 'Islands' instead of 'Isla' or 'Islds'.
     2. *copy_temperature_countries*: copy country_and_area labels in temperature_staging: for country_or_area labels present in commodities_staging but not in temperature_staging, entries of the geographically closest country_or_area where copied and named according to the label of the country_or_area label in commodities_staging.
 A list can be found here: [copy_temperature_countries](airflow/dags/tasks/update_and_copy_countries.py).
     3. *update_commodity_countries*: update country_and_area labels in temperature_staging, according to [update_commodity_countries](airflow/dags/tasks/update_and_copy_countries.py), including rules like writing 'Islands' instead of 'Isla' or 'Islds' or shortened country_or_area names (i.e. 'Bolivia (Plurinational State of)'  => 'Bolivia').
-    4. *create_common_countries_table*: unify country_and_area labels of temperature_staging and commodities_staging and input its data into the dimensional country_and_area table
+    4. *create_common_countries_table*: unify country_and_area labels of temperature_staging and commodities_staging and input its data into the dimensional country_and_area table.
 5. *Load_dim_<dim_table_name>* with dim_table_name in (flow, commodities, categories, quantities).
 Creating dimensional tables from staged global trade statistics.
 6. *Load_fact_temperatures_table*: Creates fact table 'temperatures' from temperature_staging and country_or_area table.
 7. *Load_fact_trades_table*: Create fact table 'trades' from commodities_staging and dimensional tables (country_or_area, flow, commodities, categories, quantities) and fact table 'temperatures'.